X-Men Unlimited

-X-Men Unlimited was the title of three comic book series published by Marvel Comics.

-The purpose of this title was to run stories that fit between the main X-Men comics.
-The stories included all characters (heroes and villains) from the X-titles, and the issues were collections of short stories.
-An anthology title, these stories focus less on the main continuity and more on peripheral events occurring with the X-Men characters.
+X-Men Unlimited is the name of several comic book titles published by Marvel Comics.
+An anthology title, it features stories that focus less on the main continuity and more on peripheral events occurring with the X-Men characters.
 The first two series ran from 1993 to 2003 and the Infinity Comics launched in 2021.

 Volume 1

 This title allowed new and lesser-known writers and artists to write and draw X-Men comics.
 The comics were also usually self-contained stories; with the exception of a tie-in to the Onslaught crossover.
 This was particularly unique during the late 1990s when most X-Men titles frequently had story arcs that were several issues long.
 It ran as a quarterly feature releasing four issues per year until late 2002 when it converted into a monthly title.

 Volume 2

 The second series ran from early 2004 to early 2006.
 The series' final issue was in June 2006.
 Each issue contained two short self-contained stories; in almost every case each story would focus specifically on one character, giving an in-depth glimpse into their psyche.